Pankaj-Meharchandani/Waller/README.md

 ## Features

+- Material You based dynamic theming.
 - Generate random gradient wallpapers.
 - Set wallpapers for the home screen, lock screen, or both.
-- Download wallpapers
+- Download wallpapers.
-- generate according to your specific color instructions
+- generate according to your specific color instructions.
 - Easy-to-use interface with a GridView to preview and select wallpapers.

 ## Screenshots